 Applicants with a minimum undergraduate GPA of 3.0 and up to 3.2:

 "I chose Pepperdine because of its emphasis on normative questions and moral analysis as an important (but often neglected) aspect of public policy.
 Given my background in humanities, I was delighted that this school would allow me to continue drawing from the insights of history and philosophy, while sharpening my quantitative reasoning skills.
 As a P4 student, the application process was streamlined and the scholarship offer made the program financially feasible for me."

-CCCU, Charles Koch Institute Educational Programs, Washington, DC Policy Scholars Program, AEI
+P4 Partners: CCCU, Charles Koch Fellows, DC Policy Scholars, AEI

 "I will be forever grateful for the P4 Program—it not only made my application process straightforward, but the standardized test score waiver made it possible to start my professional degree early.
 The P4 program takes an individual's practical policy involvement into account through the admission process.
 The structure of the admissions process allowed me to focus on articulating how my policy experience had prepared me for the MPP program.
 The generous scholarship made it financially feasible for me to pursue my dream and participate in a program that will better prepare me to serve my community."

 "The P4 affiliate program not only exposed me to the Pepperdine School of Public Policy, but expedited the application process to make my transition into graduate school much smoother.
 The corresponding benefits made the program far more affordable and accessible, and the School of Public Policy's commitment to investing in students by providing us with every opportunity for success is one of many things that makes this institution so special."